-The Board held nine meetings, including telephonic meetings, during 2015.
-The average attendance by directors at meetings of the Board and its committees held during 2015 was approximately 96%.
+The Board held ten meetings, including telephonic meetings, during 2016.
 All directors attended at least 75% of the meetings of the Board and committees on which they served.
 The Board's policy is to have all directors attend annual meetings of stockholders.
-All directors were present at the 2015 annual meeting.
+All but one of our directors were present at the 2016 annual meeting.